Lon Chaney Jr.: As Creighton Chaney

 It was only after his father's death that Chaney began to act in films, billed under his own name.
 He began with an uncredited bit part in the serial The Galloping Ghost (1931) and signed a contract with RKO where he was given small roles in a number of films, including Girl Crazy (1932), Bird of Paradise (1932), and The Most Dangerous Game (1932) (from which Chaney's few scenes were edited out before the film was released).

 RKO gave him the starring role in a serial, The Last Frontier (1932).
 He got bigger film roles in Lucky Devils (1933), Son of the Border (1933), Scarlet River (1933), and The Life of Vergie Winters (1934).
 Over at Mascot Pictures he supported John Wayne in a serial, The Three Musketeers (1933), which was later re-edited into a film entitled Desert Command (1946).

 "I did every possible bit in pictures" said Chaney later.
 "Had to do stuntwork to live.
 I bulldogged steers, fell off and got knocked off cliffs, rode horses off precipices into rivers, drove prairie schooners up and down hills."

 He had the lead in the independent film Sixteen Fathoms Deep (1934), and a memorable part in which his character sings in Girl o' My Dreams (1934) at Monogram.
 The last film he made as Creighton Chaney was The Marriage Bargain (1935) for Screencraft Productions.
 After this point he was billed as Lon Chaney, Jr. until 1942, when he was usually billed, at the insistence of Universal Studios, with his iconic father's name, although the "Jr." was usually added by others to distinguish the two.

 As Lon Chaney Jr.

 He had the lead in A Scream in the Night (1934) made for Commodore Pictures, a crime thriller.
 He played small roles at Paramount: Hold 'Em Yale (1935), Accent on Youth (1935) and Rose Bowl (1936).
 A small outfit, Ray Kirkwood Productions, gave him a lead, The Shadow of Silk Lennox (1935).

 At Republic, he featured alongside Gene Autry in The Singing Cowboy (1936) and The Old Corral (1937).
 He was a henchman in a serial for Republic, Undersea Kingdom (1936).
 Universal got him to play a henchman in their serial, Ace Drummond (1937), and he was uncredited in Columbia's Killer at Large (1936).
-He lent his name to a cafe which was embroiled in a liquor scandal.
+He lent his name to a café which was embroiled in a liquor scandal.

 Chaney Jr. was the main villain in Cheyenne Rides Again (1937) and also played a villainous part in a serial, Secret Agent X-9 (1937).